This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Don’t Wash Your Hair

-The natural sebum from your scalp will coat your hair lightly and serve as extra protection against the harsh chemicals of your chosen dye.
+The natural oils from your scalp will act as a protective barrier against the harshness of bleach and dye.

 how to highlight hair at home without foil